 The Barrow Difference

-At the Barrow Alzheimer’s Disease and Cognitive Disorders Program, our team of neurologists, neuropsychologists, and psychiatrists can help you decide how significant your memory complaint is and tailor treatment to fit your needs.
+At the Barrow Alzheimer’s Disease and Memory Disorders Program, our team of neurologists, neuropsychologists, and psychiatrists can help you decide how significant your memory complaint is and tailor treatment to fit your needs.

 Many people, reassured that nothing is seriously wrong, can then stop worrying (or learn various “tricks” to get around their problem.)
 Relieving stress and treating depression and anxiety can improve your memory and overall wellbeing if you are experiencing emotional distress.